 1. Use a VPN

-2. Use a Proxy
+2. Use a proxy

 - A proxy does not encrypt data (and thus doesn’t hide your online activity;)

-- A proxy does not work on the operating system level
+- A proxy does not work on the operating system level;

-When you use a proxy server, the encryption is not hacker-proof, and the sites you visit will still be visible.
+- When you use a proxy server, the encryption is not hacker-proof, and the sites you visit will still be visible.
 You’ll just be able to access blocked content.

 The quality of proxies can also vary.
 Some have decent security, while others are downright dangerous.
 They keep logs, offer outdated or no encryption, and collect your personal information.